rceid/transport_weather/README.md

 **ii) Explore Divvy and CTA usage with weather by precipitation average**:

 The user selects a precipitation category (codes below) and can explore percent difference in Divvy and CTA use, displayed on a daily level, as they pertain to their month's average.
-A user may anticipate how busy the L or buses will be as well as the availability of Divvy bikes based on similar days in the past.
+A user may anticipate how busy the L or buses will be along with availability of Divvy bikes based on similar days in the past.

 Category | Range
 --- | ---